Fusions of One-Variable First-Order Modal Logics: Fusions of One-Variable Logics with Equality

-We next use a reduction of Minsky machines introduced for undecidability proofs in temporal first-order logic~\cite{Degtayrev2002} to show the following result for the global consequence. \begin{theorem} Let $\mathscr{C}_1$ and $\mathscr{C}_2$ be classes of Kripke frames that are closed under disjoint unions and contain non-trivial frames.
-Then the global consequence for $\Logecd (\mathcal{C}_1 \otimes \mathcal{C}_2)$ is undecidable. \end{theorem}
+For the global consequence, one can prove an even stronger non-transfer result. \begin{theorem} Let $\mathscr{C}_1$ and $\mathscr{C}_2$ be classes of Kripke frames that are closed under disjoint unions and contain non-trivial frames.
+Then the global consequence for $\Logecd (\mathcal{C}_1 \otimes \mathcal{C}_2)$ is undecidable. \end{theorem} The proof is given in the full version of this paper available at~\cite{arxiv}.
+It is by reduction of Minsky machines and very similar to the known undecidability proof for temporal first-order logic with equality~\cite{Degtayrev2002}.